MahmoudHzn/Road-Accident/README.md

 4. Comparative analysis of urban vs rural accident statistics.

 ## How to Use
-1. Download the `.pbix` file from the repository.
+1. Download the `Road Accident.pbix` file from the repository.
 2. Open it in Power BI Desktop.
 3. Interact with the visuals, apply filters, and explore detailed insights.

 ## Contributing
 Contributions are welcome!
 If you have ideas for additional features or improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-Special thanks to open data sources and Power BI for enabling this project.

 ---
 **Let’s make roads safer together! 🚦**